-Planting Fields Foundation holds archival collections that consist of papers, photographs, films, architectural drawings, and other materials related to the planning, construction, and maintenance of Planting Fields during the Estate Era; to the Coe family-particularly William Robertson Coe, Mai Rogers 3 Coe, Caroline Graham Slaughter Coe, William Rogers Coe, Robert Douglas Coe, Henry Huttleston Rogers Coe, and Natalie Mai Coe Vitetti; to the Planting Fields Foundation; and to landscape architecture.
+Planting Fields Foundation holds archival collections that consist of papers, photographs, films, architectural drawings, and other materials related to the planning, construction, and maintenance of Planting Fields during the estate era; to the Coe family-particularly William Robertson Coe, Mai Rogers Coe, Caroline Graham Slaughter Coe, William Rogers Coe, Robert Douglas Coe, Henry Huttleston Rogers Coe, and Natalie Mai Coe Vitetti; to the formation of Planting Fields Foundation.
 Included in the archives are original photographs by Mattie Edwards Hewitt; materials about the philanthropic activities of the Rogers and Coe families and their descendants, including W.R.
-Coe's role in the development of American Studies Programs at universities around the United States; architectural drawings by Walker & Gillette and the Olmsted Brothers landscape architecture firm; ephemera from the programs run by the State University of New York at Planting Fields; papers related to the activities of Planting Fields Arboretum State Historic Park and the business of Planting Fields Arboretum.
+Coe's role in the development of American Studies Programs at universities around the United States; architectural drawings by Walker & Gillette and the Olmsted Brothers landscape architecture firm; ephemera from the programs run by the State University of New York at Planting Fields; papers related to the activities of Planting Fields Arboretum.